Can-So/makeme-react/README.md

-## Betterup test
+## Makeme-react PRE-release
-A Redux & React app for cool kids.
+A Redux & React app for people who need to get started fast.
+> Pre-release version with example

 ## Download